sorccu/JSX/doc/introduction.rst

 Static Types
 ========================================

-There are primitive types, object types, variant type, MayBeUndefined types in.
+There are primitive types, object types, variant type, MayBeUndefined types in JSX.
+They are static types which appear only at compile time.

 Primitive types, e.g. ``string``, ``boolean`` or ``number``,  are non-nullable, immutable types. ::